 Further evidence of this is revealed by the fact that noticeably absent from the standard outlined in § 46-15-2(b) is any consideration of the availability of sufficient water resources or infrastructure to accommodate the requested extension.
-More specifically, the new standards espoused by § 46-15-2(b) focus exclusively on the needs of an applicant and do not take into consideration the capabilities of the supplier itself to meet the resulting impact an expansion of the service area would have on the system overall.
-In light of this, if Appellants' interpretation were to be applied making § 46-15-2(b)'s standards the sole determinative factor of whether to extend a water main, the result could be that a supplier is placed in a position of being required to expand its services beyond its own capabilities, putting at risk not only the availability but the quality of water.
+More specifically, the new standards espoused by § 46-15-2(b) focus exclusively on the needs of an applicant and do not take into consideration the capabilities of the supplier itself to meet the resulting impact an extension of the watermain would have on the system overall.
+In light of this, if Appellants' interpretation were to be applied making § 46-15-2(b)'s standards the sole determinative factor of whether to extend a water main, the result could be that a supplier is placed in a position of being required to expand its services beyond its own capabilities putting at risk not only the availability but the quality of water to existing and new users.
 This creates a clear absurd result that, under settled precedent, must be avoided in the interpretation of statutes.
 Grasso v.
 Raimondo, 177 A.3d 482, 490 (R.I.
 2018) citing Harvard Pilgrim Health Care of New England, Inc. v.
 Gelati, 865 A.2d 1028, 1038 (R.I.
 2004) ("We are mindful that our interpretation should not construe [the] statute to reach an absurd or unintended result").
-Quite simply, the more reasonable interpretation is to abide by the mandates of the Special Act and leave it to the Commission to first make the determination, based on the existing resources, systems, capabilities and projected uses within the legally mandated area of service, whether there are adequate resources and/or a basis to "extend ... water works system" beyond the designated area.
-Once the Commission has made the discretionary determination to "extend ... the water works system", then the standards espoused by § 46-15-2(b) could be applied to determine whether the extension is warranted.
+Quite simply, as mandated by the Special Act, the Commission must first make the determination, based on the existing resources, systems, capabilities and projected uses within the legally mandated area of service, whether there are adequate resources and/or a basis to "extend ... water works system" beyond the designated area.
+Once the Commission has made the discretionary determination to "extend . .. the water works system", then the standards espoused by § 46-15-2(b) could be applied to determine whether the extension is warranted.

-Harmonizing the Special Act and the General Law by recognizing in the first instance the Commission's authority to determine whether to expand its service area and "extend . . [its] water works system" by requiring applicants to first comply with all other relevant local provisions applicable to their requests for water service extensions outside of the existing water service area is consistent with the intents of both legislative acts.
-This is further supported by the approved WSSMP itself which specifically recognizes "[n]o future extension of water service are planned at this time."
+Harmonizing the Special Act and the General Law by recognizing in the first instance the Commission's authority to first determine whether to expand its service area and "extend . . [its] water works system" by requiring applicants to first comply with all other relevant local provisions applicable to their requests for water service extensions outside of the existing water service area is consistent with the intents of both legislative acts.
+This is also supported by the approved WSSMP itself which specifically recognizes "[n]o future extension of water service are planned at this time."
 WSSMP, at 2-8.
 It is only if the determination is made that extension of the system is warranted that the standard for granting such extension as contained in § 46-15-2(b) applies.
 Reading these provisions as such works to harmonize the legislative provisions in accordance with the General Assembly's mandate of § 43-3-26 and settled rules of statutory construction.
 As such, the Appellants were not relieved of nor entitled to ignore the relevant JWD Regulations and the denial of their application should accordingly be affirmed.